richardcocks/passwordgen/README.md

 | GeneratePasswordSharedRandom | 32     |   308.8 ns |  4.07 ns |  3.40 ns |  0.82 |    0.02 | 0.2217 |    1856 B |        0.96 |

-We can now demonstrably see that avoiding `new System.Random()` increased performance, roughly 30% faster for the 24 character example.
+We can now see that avoiding `new System.Random()` increased performance, roughly 30% faster for the 24 character example.

 We can also see that using `RandomNumberGenerator.GetInt32` destroyed our performance, taking us into the microsecond territory and taking around 8 times as long to do the same work.